 This is our class page.
 Here you will find information about the EYFS in general, our class and what we have been doing.

-Mrs Goodwin - Teacher Mrs Ciufo - Teaching Assistant
+Mrs Woods - Teacher Mrs Ciufo - Teaching Assistant

 EYFS Intent, Implementation and Impact Statement

 At St Mary’s, we provide our children with a curriculum that is designed to be flexible, engaging and exciting so that their unique, passions and interests are embraced.

 Every child is an individual and we celebrate and respect differences within our school community.
 It is our intent that children who enter our Reception class begin their lifelong learning journey by developing physically, verbally, cognitively and emotionally whilst also embedding a positive attitude to school and a love of learning.

 To ensure children make strong progress in our reception class it is our intent to take into consideration their starting points and needs of our pupils as they begin their learning journey.
 Every child has access to a broad, balanced and differentiated curriculum which maximises opportunities for meaningful cross-curricular links and learning experiences.

 To create a learning environment and build relationships which support, enhance and invite a child’s curiosity, confidence and individual competency to flourish regardless of backgrounds, circumstances or needs.